-This budget SDHC card is high capacity and impressively speedy for what it costs
+This budget SDHC card has high capacity and speed for what it costs

 Card type: SDHC | Capacity: Up to 256GB | Read Speed: Up to 90MB/s | Write Speed: Up to 40MB/s | Warranty: Lifetime limited warranty | Suitable for: Both photography and video (including 4K)

 US media card manufacturer SanDisk is long and well established when it comes to removable media solutions for digital cameras.
 Its Extreme range of cards offers both standard and Pro versions; naturally, the ‘Pro’ versions are slightly more expensive, but not by much.
 Even the standard Extreme cards feature UHS Speed Class 3 compatibility to be able to cope with both Full HD and 4K recording capability.
 For a 16GB SanDisk Extreme card, data read speeds are up to 90MB/s, while write speeds of up to 40MB/s are also possible, which will satisfy most photo/video enthusiasts.
 They’re also water, shock, temperature and X-ray proof.
-If you don’t need blisteringly fast read/write speeds, this is another sensible jack-of-all-trades option.
+This is probably the best memory card to choose if you don’t need blisteringly fast read/write speeds, just a sensible jack-of-all-trades option.